 A common screened size of topsoil is 10mm (just like our premium and border blend topsoil) as this allows for plants to easily navigate their way to essential nutrients, minerals and water.
 The finer the topsoil gets, the more expensive it tends to get due to the intensified process it would have gone through.

-If you’re looking for topsoil that is effective when laying turf for example, topsoil that is screened to a size of 10mm would be sufficient, but if you’re a greenkeeper at a golf course looking to improve the greens for example, topsoil screened to 5mm would be the better option.
+If you’re looking for topsoil that is effective when laying turf for example, lawn and turf topsoil that is screened to a size of 10mm would be sufficient, but if you’re a greenkeeper at a golf course looking to improve the greens for example, topsoil screened to 5mm would be the better option.

 How to screen topsoil